Decompression Syndromes: The Bends (cont.)

 The Bends Causes

-Nitrogen from a diver's air tank increases in pressure as a diver descends.
+Nitrogen or any gas from a diver's air tank increases in pressure as a diver descends.
 For every 33 feet in ocean water, the pressure due to nitrogen goes up another 11.6 pounds per square inch,.
 As the pressure due to nitrogen increases, more nitrogen dissolves into the tissues.
 The longer a diver remains at depth, the more nitrogen dissolves.
 Unlike the oxygen in the air tank a diver uses to swim underwater, the nitrogen gas is not utilized by the body and builds up over time in body tissues.
-The underlying cause of symptoms throughout the body is due mainly to nitrogen bubbles being released and blocking blood flow and disrupting blood vessels and nerves by stretching or tearing them.
+The underlying cause of symptoms throughout the body is due mainly to nitrogen bubbles being released when the diver returns to sea level and blocking blood flow and disrupting blood vessels and nerves by stretching or tearing them.
 They may also cause emboli, blood coagulation and the release of vasoactive compounds.

 Scott D. Fell, DO, FAAEM